- Are disposable vapes being banned?

 The rationale behind calls for a vape ban

-Convenient, affordable and lightweight, disposable vapes are incredibly popular.
+Convenient, affordable and lightweight, disposable vapes have been incredibly popular.
 In some ways, they are a victim of their own success, as the high pick-up numbers have led to questions around their roles in encouraging underage vaping as well as examinations of their environmental impact.

 Environmental concerns

 In July 2023, the Local Government Association, which represents councils in England and Wales, called for a ban on disposable vapes, citing environmental grounds.
-It claimed that single-use vapes, such as Elf bars and Lost Mary, were a hazard for waste and litter collection.
+It claimed that single-use vapes were a hazard for waste and litter collection.
 This is due to the fact that the majority of single-use vapes are designed as single units, which makes it difficult for the battery to be removed and recycled.
 The lithium batteries commonly used in disposable vapes can become flammable if crushed, damaged or overheated.

 With 1.3 million vapes being thrown away every week, their popularity is clear to see.
 While Cllr David Fothergill, Chairman of the LGA’s Community Wellbeing Board called for a ban as a way to reduce littering, he also said: “Councils are not anti-vapes, which are shown to be less harmful than smoking and have a place as a tool to use in smoking cessation.”